Neosstr1/tkinter-examples-test-1/README.md

   *README.md = General information about project

 This is a test project as you understand from the name.It doesn't mean anything in its current state.
 Even for me.

+If you want to contribute it, feel free.